microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDomainNameReference.md

 ## Synopsis

-This cmdlet retrieves the objects that are referenced by a given domain name.
+Retrieves the objects that are referenced by a given domain name.

 ## Syntax